whatshap/whatshap/doc/guide.rst

 A few notes:

 * For ``window``, the number of bases you want to ignore on each side of the variant, should be specified.
-* It is recommended to run ``whatshap-learn`` in parallel on different chromosomes to save time, however, it is not mandatory.
+* It is recommended to run ``whatshap learn`` in parallel on different chromosomes to save time, however, it is not mandatory.

 *k*-merald
 ==========